floating-cat/wechat-in-docker/README.md

     -v /run/user/1000/pipewire-0:/tmp/pipewire-0 \
     ghcr.io/floating-cat/spark-wechat:latest

-# --ipc=host is needed, otherwise WeChat will crash
 # -e XDG_RUNTIME_DIR=/tmp is needed for PipeWire audio support: https://stackoverflow.com/a/75776428
 # Note: * please change 'fcitx' to 'iBus' in above command if you are using iBus
 #       * if you can't run this command due to '/run/user/1000/pipewire-0: no such file or directory' error